haproxytech/kubernetes-ingress/documentation/annotations-custom.md

 ### CRD

-We need to write a CRD where we will define all user annotations.
+We need to write a CRD where we will define all custom annotations.

 ```yaml
 apiVersion: ingress.v3.haproxy.org/v3 # yes, you are right, CRD updates are lovely